doverunner/cpix-api-client/cpp/README.md

 ---------------------------------------
-# Doverunner CPIX Client for C++
+# DoveRunner CPIX Client for C++
- This library shows the client code for CPIX communication with Doverunner KMS server in C++ language.
+ This library shows the client code for CPIX communication with DoveRunner KMS server in C++ language.